nocalhost/nocalhost.github.io/docs/quick-start.md

 - Visual Studio Code (1.52+)
 :::

-:::danger ARM CPU Supports
+:::danger Apple Silicon Supports
-Some features may require workarounds or be unavailable while we work to support M1 Macs
+Some features may require workarounds or be unavailable while we work to support Apple Silicon
 :::

 ## 1. Install Nocalhost VS Code Extension